wiluxgit/synhat/README.md

 This is the github for the synhat resource pack

 ## Installation guide:

+There are two different ways to install synhat.

+### Option 1) Install with Auto Updater.
+The synhat auto updater will automatically install the latest synhat release any time you start Minecraft.
+It works on any operating system and any minecraft launcher.

-This installation guide is for the vanilla launcher but this will work for any launcher as long as you find the JMV arguments.
+This installation guide contains images for the vanilla launcher but the auto downloader also works for any launcher that allows JMV arguments.

 **1**
 Download `synhat.jar` <https://mega.nz/file/9QBUhKha#qj4CSHmR2Dt6nGZZEXAhIsCpoD5YVpVbxFTOvJpBfQ0>